What is Amateur Radio?

 PLEASE NOTE:

-This is for reference only, I have found that some links found inside
+This is for reference only, I have found that some links

-this pdf are no longer working.
-As NZART do updates from time to time,
+inside this regulation procedures pdf, are no longer working.
+As NZART

 and valid.
 Please do advise me if you do come across a later version

-or if any changes are found.
+of these regulations or if any changes are found, so I can update this

 My contact details are below.